mapmanager/mapmanager.github.io/_posts/2015-04-19-stack-browser.md

 Load a folder of single channel Tiff files from hard-drive.
 If these Tiff files have been converted with one of the [Map Manager Fiji plugins][10], the voxel size, date, and time should be correctly set.

-#### ScanImage Import - Load ScanImage Folder

-The **Load ScanImage Folder** loads a folder of ScanImage Tiff stacks.

-<p class="important"><B>Important.</B> When importing ScanImage Tiff files, the scale is not set by ScanImage.
-You need to calculate your x/y voxel size (in um per voxel) when you scan at 1x magnification with 1024 by 1024 pixels.
-You then set this value in '2p um/pixel (1024@1x)'.
-Map Manager will use this value to calculate each stacks x/y scale for arbitrary ScanImage zoom settings.</p>

-#### Canvas - Load Canvas

-The **Load Canvas** load an entire canvas of an imaging session.
-The canvas includes both video snap-shots and the location of two-photon imaging stacks.
-Please see the <A HREF="http://blog.cudmore.io/canvas">canvas</A> documentation for more information.

 #### Drag and drop

 A simple way to load a single stack is to drag and drop a Tiff file onto the Igor program icon.
 Stacks opened with drag-and-drop will appear in a special folder named 'DragAndDrop'.